ivofrolov/cookiecutters/README.md

 ### Python Project

-Develop Python application in virtual environment created by direnv, manage dependencies with pip-tools, check types with pyright, and lint with ruff.
+Develop Python application in virtual environment created by direnv, manage dependencies using pip-tools, check types with pyright, lint and format using ruff.

     cookiecutter gh:ivofrolov/cookiecutters --directory python